Why the name "Red Hill"?+

 Join our free email mailing list >>

-General George Patton Museum & Center of Leadership Museum Store Presented by Red Hill Cutlery Located inside the Patton Museum on Fort Knox, Kentucky OPEN Tuesday - Friday 10:00 am - 4:30 pm Saturday 10:00 am - 5:30 pm Closed Sundays & Mondays
+The Patton Museum Store Presented by Red Hill Cutlery is Located inside the General George Patton Museum on Fort Knox, Kentucky and OPEN Tuesday - Friday 10:30 am - 4:00 pm Saturday 10:30 am - 5:00 pm Closed Sundays & Mondays.

-In Summer of 2014 Red Hill Cutlery teamed up with the Patton Museum Foundation to open the NEW & IMPROVED Patton Museum Store Presented by Red Hill Cutlery.
-This gift shop is located just 3 minutes away from our main store on Logsdon Parkway.
-We urge all of our loyal customers to come and discover this historic museum and store.
+Red Hill Cutlery teamed up with the Patton Museum Foundation to open the Patton Museum Store Presented by Red Hill Cutlery in 2014.
+This gift shop is located just a few minutes away from our main store on Logsdon Parkway.
+We urge all of our loyal customers to visit this historic museum and discover the new Gift Shop.

 Learn More >>